* Retail index higher as holiday shopping heats up

 * Time, Meredith shares surge after tie-up

-Nov 27 (Reuters) - Wall Street's major indexes were little changed on Monday after retreating from record highs set during the session as gains for Amazon were countered by losses in shares of chipmakers and energy companies.
+Nov 27 (Reuters) - Wall Street's major indexes ended little changed on Monday, retreating modestly from record highs set during the session, as gains for Amazon countered losses in shares of energy companies.

-Prospects for corporate tax cuts have also occupied market watchers hoping such reforms would further fuel the record-setting run for equities.
+Prospects for corporate tax cuts have also occupied market watchers who hope such reforms would further fuel the record-setting run for equities.

 You have got this continuous background of tax reform," said Peter Andersen, chief investment officer with Fiduciary Trust Company in Boston.